How Do Emulators Work? The Difference Between Emulator and Simulator

 The most difficult piece of hardware to emulate is usually the central processing unit (CPU).
 The CPU is a core component of every computer, from smartphones to video game consoles.
 In many ways, the CPU is the most important computer component regarding emulation, as every other component links to it directly.

 Not all CPUs are the same.
 The main way CPUs differ from each other is in their instruction sets.
 A CPU instruction set determines how a computer carries out the commands a program gives it.
 An emulator will target a system that has a different instruction set from the host machine.
 For example, the PlayStation’s CPU uses an instruction set known as MIPS, which is different from desktop or laptop that uses x86.

 Why Are Emulators So Slow?

-Virtualization is very similar to emulation, but there are important differences between them — in particular, virtualization usually refers to the use of virtual machines.
+Virtualization is very similar to emulation, but there are important differences between them.
+In particular, virtualization usually refers to the use of virtual machines.
 Virtualization and emulation accomplish the same thing, but they go about it in slightly different ways.

-Both are designed to run software in an isolated environment.
+Both are designed to run the software in an isolated environment.
 Virtualization focuses on the isolation while emulation focuses on the environment.
 What this means is that emulators simulate a larger range of hardware than virtual machines can.

-3 Ways Emulation Can Benefit You
+3 Ways You Can Use Emulation

 1. Run 32-Bit Programs on 64-Bit Windows